distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 # Hard part

-I hope you've read through this and want to understand Triton deeper than just writing kernels (especially because you can just find [already written highperf kernels](https://github.com/zinccat/Awesome-Triton-Kernels))
+I hope you’ve enjoyed this and are curious to dive deeper into Triton—not just to write kernels, but to understand how it really works under the hood (especially since you could always just use [pre-written high-performance kernels]((https://github.com/zinccat/Awesome-Triton-Kernels))).

 ## Compilation pipeline (what happens when you @triton.jit a function)
 - Triton parses the decorated Python function into a frontend AST and builds Triton-IR (a machine-independent IR tailored to Triton’s block-level model).